UPDATED TO INCLUDE FESTIVALS & WORLD EVENTS IN 2021 (because 2020 pretty much sucked!)

 Where: Mumbai – India

 Recommended by Claudia @ My Adventures Across the World

 I happened to visit India during the Diwali celebrations.
 Known as the “Festival of Lights”, the Diwali is supposed to last for about five days and consists in exchanging gifts, burning butter and oil lanterns, and in fireworks.
 In fact, it actually lasts more than the official five days, and it is incredibly noisy, with fireworks exploding literally anywhere – so much so that the already dramatic pollution levels of India increase further.

 Most Indians take their holidays during Diwali, or right after.
 Cities can get incredibly crowded with internal tourists – but the atmosphere is incredible!
-One of the best festivals in the world!
+Easily one of the best festivals in the world!